 As explained above, the most common cause of flail chest is severe trauma.
 The most likely culprits are motor vehicle accidents.
 In rare instances, it can be the result of bone disease or a genetic disorder.

-Flail Chest Diagnosis and Treatment Options
+Flail Chest Diagnosis

 The most common way of diagnosing flail chest in a patient who’s suffered from trauma is a visual examination of the chest and a close evaluation of the patient’s breathing patterns.
 If the doctor suspects Flail Chest, he or she will order X-Rays to confirm the diagnosis.